Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 This display is particularly well-suited for smaller kids and for adults who love vintage decorations.
 The path is great for strollers or wagons, and little ones can’t wander too far away.
 While beautiful, the village scenes and lights are mostly low-tech, suited for a family night out rather than taking sleek photos that will go viral on social media.

-2 thoughts on “Where to See the Best Christmas Lights in Philadelphia”
+2 thoughts on “Where to See Impressive Holiday Lights in Philadelphia (and Nearby)”

 Leave a Comment